amirhajibabaei/AutoForce/theforce/cl/README.md

 structure is ordered and the local environments of many atoms are identical.
 `rattle` causes some disorder/variance in these environments.

+It should be noted that, although the final structure is fully relaxed according to ML, residual Ab initio forces will probably be (slightly) larger than `fmax` (due to ML errors).

 #### Run
 Lets assume that 20 cores are available.